The ingenious Spanish invention to irrigate the field using up to 70% less water

 Its main responsible is none other than Antonio Rico, an 82-year-old veteran businessman and inventor from Torrox (Málaga) who has patented this ingenious and revolutionary device.
 Although he began to shape it 40 years ago with the idea of bringing water directly to the roots, with the rise of subtropical tree plantations such as mango or avocado in the Axarquia region of Malaga, he saw the opportunity to rescue his invention.

-"I am very proud of my father," explains his son Ernesto, in charge of managing and marketing the product, to EL ESPAÑOL - Omicrono.
-“There are many years of struggle, of signing up to 25 patents in sectors such as construction or healthcare.
-Some have had a run and some haven't, but he's never given up and I'm very happy to see how well DeepDrop is working, because It is a recognition of your work and effort.".
+“I am very proud of my father,” his son Ernesto, in charge of managing and marketing the product, explains to EL ESPAÑOL – Omicrono. «There are many years of struggle, of signing up to 25 patents in sectors such as construction or healthcare.
+Some have had a journey and others have not, but he has never thrown in the towel and I am very happy to see how well DeepDrop is working, because It is a recognition of your work and effort.«.

-One of the most amazing things about DeepDrop is its overwhelming simplicity.
-According to its inventor, “pure common sense”.
-And precisely in its simplicity lies its main virtue: it is a 15-centimeter tube inserted into the ground, with a rubber washer so that it does not sink.
+One of the most surprising things about DeepDrop is its overwhelming simplicity.
+According to its inventor, "pure common sense."
+And its main virtue lies precisely in its simplicity: it is a 15-centimeter tube inserted into the ground, with a rubber washer so that it does not sink.
 The tube is incorporated a capsule with a transparent surface, which connects to the general irrigation and allows the water to reach the roots of the plants directly.
 At the same time, the farmer can see at all times how the water circulates.
 If any problem arises, it is solved on the surface, not underground, something much more expensive and complex.

 Ernesto Rico in his family's avocado plantation.